Azure/osdu-developer/README.md

 ## Azure Developer CLI - Workflow

-The recommended approach for working with the OSDU solution is through the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview).
+The recommended approach for working with this is through the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview).
 This method provides greater flexibility for customization and setting options.
 Here’s a streamlined guide to using the Azure Developer CLI:

 ### Enabling Alpha Features for Azure Developer CLI